nickpascucci/verso/README.md

 ## What traditional LP systems get right

 A lot of things!
-Here are a few ideas that the traditional systems pioneered and `Verso / Recto`
+Here are a few ideas that the traditional systems pioneered and `verso|recto`
 borrows:

 - Support a many-to-many relationship between LP documents and source files.